cloud-gov/cg-site/_posts/2021-08-16-external-domain-migration-announcement.md

-`nslookup $DOMAIN.external-domains-production.cloud.gov`, or by modifying your `hosts` file to point `$DOMAIN` to one of the IP addresses `$DOMAIN.external-domains-production.cloud.gov` currently resolves to. **If either of these tests fail, _STOP_ and do not update** your DNS, and contact cloud.gov support for assistance.
+`nslookup $DOMAIN.external-domains-production.cloud.gov`, or by modifying your `hosts` file to point `$DOMAIN` to one of the IP addresses `$DOMAIN.external-domains-production.cloud.gov` currently resolves to. **If either of these tests fail, _STOP_ and do not update** your DNS, and contact Cloud.gov support for assistance.

 ## What to expect